denten-books/plain-text/1-chapter.md

 body---simply between inside and outsdie, self and other, I and not-I.  This has been said before in many ways.

-[^ln1-brain]: We will later entertain the (real) possibility of non-representational communication, suggested by early experiments in direct brain-to-brain or brain-to-machine interfaces.

 [^ln1-normal]: The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational umbrella.

-## 1.5 Rise of Simulated Text
+## 1.4 Rise of Simulated Text

-Where the history the telegraph and the moveable type
+To encounter the universal Turing machine as a book---an instrument for symbolic exchange---means to recover the physical roots of computation.
+When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
+The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
+Moses broke the first set of tablets, but the word remained, for a time, immutable.
+The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

+The long history of the word proceeds in stages, from the immutable sign to the universal implement, capable of reproducing all symbolic representation dynamically.
+The universal Turing machine culminates the development of the symbol.
+Through it, the symbol gains its ideal form, capable of representing everything that can be represented.
+All further symbolic engines constitute lesser versions of the universal archetype.[^ln1-brain] Yet the archetype machine itself is also limited to an ideal.
+It can only exist as a thought experiment.
+All real-world Turing machines must contain non-representational elements, dispelling the illusion of immateriality.

+Although much of contemporary popular discourse on computation speaks the language of disruption, the history of computational symbolism, of the sort I am suggesting here, must be seen as an evolutionary trajectory.

+If a symbol, something used to represent something else, elicits a type of an illusion, the universal symbolic machine enacts the ultimate illusion.
+It creates a phantasmal image of symbolism itself.
+The history of computing is thus a history of symbolism in the broadest possible meaning of the word, which includes lyric poetry and symbolic logic.
+That history begins with the human capacity to externalize images.
+It proceeds with the invention of writing: a formal constraint on the image, adding a level of non-mimetic abstraction.
+A picture of the horse that looks like a horse can now be represented in five characters that can further be recombined to form other images.
+The constraint on the number of symbolic "building blocks" proceeds with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962; @he_diffusion_1994; @needham_shorter_1994, 1-34;
+@febvre_coming_2010].

+With the invention of movable type and the typewriter, the variability of hand-written script was further normalized to a set of discrete and reproducible characters.[^ln1-normal] A key stipulation for the Turing machine requires that "the number of symbols which can be printed is finite" [@turing_computable_1937, 249].
+The mechanization of print begins to "lift" the letter from its medium, enabling the development of distant writing (telegraphy) and remote communications, which, although extant in many early societies (as smoke and mirror signals, for example) accelerates dramatically at the beginning of the nineteenth century [@shaffner_telegraph_1859;
+@beauchamp_history_2001; @standage_victorian_2014].
+When combined with the
+mechanization of type, telegraphy amplifies the range and the speed of geographical displacement enabled by the circulation of printed matter.
+I do not pause much for these developments because they are well described in the literature.

+Finally, the rise of universal Turing machines in the late nineteenth and early twentieth centuries definitely severs the symbol from its material contexts.
+Textuality splits into simulated surface representation and underlying control code.
+Computation changes the nature of print from an intelligence-conveying medium to one of communication and control.
+"Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.
+The Turing machine achieves the bifurcation of the sign, intertwining the histories of telecommunications and code control.
+A computational document or a book arises as a subset of control devices: the essence of distant writing is control.

+As we embark to explore the consequences of simulated text, I propose we keep the following three landmark mechanisms in view as signpost along our journey:
-I propose we keep the following three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
+Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
-The last of these belongs to what Peter Denning calls the "third generation" of computer systems, an assemblage of storage, input, and output technologies that continue to shape the contemporary human encounter with text.
-In this period, the inscription fractures into traces of disparate kind: some that fade from view to appear elsewhere in the system in a more enduring form, as an arrangement of floating gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the gadget draws power; and yet others that simply dissemble to create the illusion of effortless textuality.
+The last of these belongs to what Peter Denning calls the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape the contemporary human encounter with text today.
+These devices tell us a story of the fracture.
+Through them, a part of the sign fades from view as an arrangement of magnetic charge and floating gate.
+Another part appears as flicker of the cathode ray and the flow of the liquid crystal.

-### A. Removable storage media and automation, 1725--1964.[^ln3-loom]
+### A. Removable storage media and automation, 1725--1964.[^ln1-loom]

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg 1911 patent, simply titled